llvm/llvm-project/llvm/docs/LangRef.rst

 and converts the remaining bits to ``ty2``.
 Since the source size must be larger than the destination size, ``trunc`` cannot be a *no-op cast*.
 It will always truncate bits.

+If the ``nuw`` keyword is present, and any of the truncated bits are zero, the result is a :ref:`poison value <poisonvalues>`.
+If the ``nsw`` keyword is present, and any of the truncated bits are not the same as the top bit of the truncation result, the result is a :ref:`poison value <poisonvalues>`.

 Example:
 """"""""